 I cannot see you today

-Over the last ten years, I have visited Kashmir many times, documenting it with photo projects, articles and essays, and my interest in the local culture soon became intertwined with that of recent history.
-I met and developed relationships with professors, journalists, activists, artisans and religious figures, each of whom offered me a different perspective on the relationship between Kashmir, India and Pakistan, and the impact of events in the second half of the 20th century on the socio-political structure of the region.
 Since 1949, northwest Kashmir has been divided between India and Pakistan.
-The referendum to decide whether Kashmir should become part of India or Pakistan has never taken place.
-Most of the region is under Indian administration and in the last seventy years Pakistan and India have fought three wars - in 1965, 1971 and 1999.
-The accounts of the people I met focused on the period of bloody internal conflict that began with the massacre of pro-independence demonstrators on the Gawkadal Bridge in January 1990.
-They told of friends who decided to cross the border into Pakistan to reach training camps and learn how to fight.
+The referendum to decide whether Kashmir should join India or Pakistan has never taken place.
+Most of the region is under Indian administration, and in the last seventy years Pakistan and India have fought three wars—1965, 1971, and 1999.
+The accounts of the people I met often focused on the period of bloody internal conflict that began with the massacre of pro-independence demonstrators on the Gawkadal Bridge in January 1990.
+They told me of friends who crossed the border into Pakistan to reach training camps and learn to fight.
 Of massacres by Kashmiri militias against pro-India Muslims and Kashmiris of Hindu and Pandit faith.
-The abuse of women and girls by the paramilitaries.
-The people tortured by the army.
-The thousands of men arrested and then disappeared.
-From the terrorist attack on the Indian Parliament in 2001, to the demonstrations in 2010 in which more than a hundred protesters were killed, and the equally violent protests in 2016 that I witnessed.
+Of women and girls abused by paramilitaries.
+Of people tortured by the army.
+Of thousands of men arrested and then disappeared.
+From the terrorist attack on the Indian Parliament in 2001, to the demonstrations in 2010 in which more than a hundred protesters were killed, to the equally violent protests in 2016 that I witnessed.

-In August 2019, the Indian government revoked the special autonomy status granted to the Jammu and Kashmir region under Article 370 of the Constitution.
-Thousands of military personnel were deployed to prevent possible uprisings and several prominent Kashmiri politicians, including the former Chief Minister, were taken into custody.
+In August 2019, the Indian government revoked the special autonomous status granted to Jammu and Kashmir under Article 370 of the Constitution.
+Thousands of military personnel were deployed to prevent possible uprisings, and several prominent Kashmiri politicians, including the former Chief Minister, were taken into custody.
+In addition to the repeal of several historic laws—such as the one prohibiting the sale of land to non-Kashmiris—hundreds of people were arrested.
+Communication lines, including fixed and mobile internet networks, were cut off for many months.

+My last visit to the valley was in 2017.
+In December 2023, I decided to return.
+I simply wanted to meet my interlocutors, some of whom had become friends, and learn about their personal, professional, and family situations.
 I made a few appointments from Europe via WhatsApp.
 At first, the people I contacted were delighted to see me again.
-Later, as the date of my departure approached, some began to cancel their meetings.
+Later, as the date of my departure approached, some began to cancel.
 Others disappeared.
 During a video call with S., a journalist, I realised that even a simple friendly meeting could be risky.

 “Here, people are arrested for liking an autonomist post on Facebook.
 You can’t trust anyone anymore.
 You’d better leave it alone,” he told me.

+While I was in Srinagar, I met no one.
 I walked around the city.
-I visited the landmarks of the Kashmiri resistance: buildings, streets and squares whose political, cultural and spiritual significance I had been told about.
-I revisited places of past meetings where a friend had shared his family history with me.
-I stopped to observe from outside the houses of people I could no longer meet, their boats moored on Lake Dal.
+I visited landmarks of Kashmiri resistance: buildings, streets, and squares whose political, cultural, and spiritual significance had been explained to me.
+I revisited places of past encounters where a friend once shared his family history.
+I stopped outside the houses of people I could no longer meet, their boats moored on Lake Dal.

 Click on the images below to see them in full screen.